Singer Frank Ocean cancels Australian shows due to vocal injury

-LOS ANGELES, July 26 (Reuters) - American R&B singer Frank Ocean has called off the remaining dates on his Australian tour because of a tear on one of his vocal cords, the tour’s promoter said on Friday.
+LOS ANGELES (Reuters) - American R&B singer Frank Ocean has called off the remaining dates on his Australian tour because of a tear on one of his vocal cords, the tour’s promoter said on Friday.

 Ocean, whose debut album, “Channel Orange,” won a Grammy this year, began having vocal problems during his performance in Melbourne on Thursday, Live Nation Australia & New Zealand said.